MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/entities/msfp_questionresponse.md

   - developer
 ---

-# Customer Voice survey question response (msfp_questionresponse) table/entity reference
+# Customer Voice survey question response (msfp_questionresponse) table/entity reference (Microsoft Dynamics 365)

 Response to a question in a survey.